 Every year over 11,000 camels, horses, and cattle are brought to Pushkar.
-It is a small town in Ajmer, Rajashtan.
+It is a small town in Ajmer, Rajasthan.
 The reason is quite obvious, to be seen and sold.
-The Pushkar open air livestock market is held on every November in Pushkar and is one of the world’s largest livestock markets.
+The Pushkar open-air livestock market is held on every November in Pushkar and is one of the world’s largest livestock markets.
 Owners of ranches come here to buy and sell animals.
-There is a camel festival at the same time in here.
+And at the same time there is a camel festival in here.

 The Most Beautiful Camel?

 Most official events take place at the Mela Ground that is a large stadium.
 Beside Miss Camel Beauty competition there are horse and camel races, Tug-of-War, traditional rural sports, wrestling, matka phod, turban and longest moustache competitions and displays.
-Beside the official events you should also spend some time on the Mela Ground.
-You may see sellers presents their animals to buyers.
-There are many stalls where you can enjoy delicious and spicy Indian food and buy some colorful handmade jewelry and textiles.
+Beside the official events, you should also spend some time on the Mela Ground.
+You may see sellers present their animals to buyers.
+There are many stalls where you can enjoy delicious and spicy Indian food and buy some colourful handmade jewellery and textiles.

 How to Reach Pushkar?

-Pushkar itself is a real small town where you go everywhere by walking but to reach Pushkar here are some of the possible alternatives.
+Pushkar itself is a really small town where you go everywhere by walking but to reach Pushkar here are some of the possible alternatives.